RiceD2KLab/SWiM/README.md

 | **RAM**            | 16.0 GB                                            |

 Other versions of the model were done on the cloud GPU provider: [modal.com](https://modal.com/)

-## Model files and Datasets
-All the trained models can be found [here](https://drive.google.com/drive/folders/1WxbuNpZJu50HF27rXzarGAWMtwsZDdTc?usp=drive_link).
-Download the appropriate pt file and save it under `models/` directory.

-All the dataset versions can be found [here](https://drive.google.com/drive/folders/1-vd2KWqrl9Z3fpG7iS_r1L7bfjOlIzFt?usp=drive_link).
-Download the appropriate dataset, unzip it and save it under the `data/` folder.

-Information about each dataset version is given in the README attached with the dataset detailing the makeup of the data and the splits.

 ## Directory Structure
  ```sh